AdamanTeam/AdamanTeam.github.io/_posts/2018-12-6-Data-Story.md

 *Cluster map of all places of origins present in the dataset*
 <iframe src="https://adamanteam.github.io/cluster_map.html" width="100%" height="400px"></iframe>

+Without surprise, we can see on the map the the locations are more precise in Europe and especially in France, where there is a clear cluster of points of origins for the food.
+This is again due to the very large number of French products.

+## France

-Why in France ?
-Because the dataset we have contains mostly food product sold in France, therefore we will get the most interesting results.
+Why do we focus on France ?
+Because, as we have seen up until now, the dataset we have contains mostly food product sold in France, therefore we will get the most interesting results.

 *Map of all origins of ingredients exported to France*
 <iframe src="https://adamanteam.github.io/geodesic_map.html" width="100%" height="400px"></iframe>